 The 90-Day Playbook

 Days 1 to 30: Ring 1 only.
 Founder posts 4 to 5 times per week.
-Replies to 10 to 15 threads daily.
-One long thread per week.
-Goal: 500 followers and a consistent posting cadence.
+Replies to 10 to 15 threads daily in the target category.
+Publishes one long-form thread per week that teaches something concrete from building the product.
+Goal: 500 followers and a consistent posting cadence that does not feel forced.

-Days 31 to 60: Ring 1 + Ring 2.
-Co-founder starts posting 2 to 3 times per week.
-One engineer starts a "build log" series.
-Coordinated quote-tweets on founder threads.
-Goal: 1,000+ combined followers across 3 accounts.
+Days 31 to 60: Ring 1 plus Ring 2.
+Co-founder begins posting 2 to 3 times per week.
+One engineer starts a "build log" series, sharing what they shipped each week and why the decision was made.
+Coordinated quote-tweets on founder threads from team members who have genuine opinions.
+Goal: 1,000 combined followers across 3 active accounts in the team's network.

 What Figma, Linear, and Vercel Did